AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 Note for implementers - the objective of the semantic above is to make initialization as efficient as possible and to avoid undecessary processing.
-Conceptually, a developper would expect to have a specific initialization procedure generated for each constructor (or maybe, have the initialization directly expanded in the constructor).
+Conceptually, a developer would expect to have a specific initialization procedure generated for each constructor (or maybe, have the initialization directly expanded in the constructor).